 In this section, you will add your company registration, tax registration details and entity type.

 In this section, check the “Enable your Accounting Customer Zone” check box.
 This will allow your customers to view invoices and make payments online by clicking a link in their email.

 Online Payment Gateways Section

-In this section you will set up your Sage One Accounting account to accept credit cards so that your customers can pay you online.
+In this section you will set up your Accounting account to accept credit cards so that your customers can pay you online.
 You will get paid faster and payments will be automatically reconciled next time you import your bank statement.